I don’t use a fitness tracker. I have no idea how many calories I burned yesterday, how many steps I did, or how many miles I walked.

 Even worse, it turned out that the intel was bad.
 There were no mines.

 So, what does all of this have to do with fitness trackers?

-Members of the special forces aren’t the only ones who need to be wary of bad intelligence (or intel as they like to call it in the SBS).
+Members of the special forces aren’t the only ones who need to be wary of bad intel.
 It’s also a problem for anyone who wants to get in shape.